JopjeKnopje/JopjeKnopje.github.io/_pages/tools.md

 layout: tools_layout
 ---

-A few online tools for measuring stuff.
+A few tools for measuring and calculating stuff.